Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 This is tough!

-Every student is highly motivated in the beginning, but as we all know, motivation depletes over time.
+Every student is highly motivated at the beginning, but as we all know, motivation depletes over time.

 Even with a step-by-step plan, questions arise.